HughG/holygradle-plugins/developer-readme.md

 parent of the working copy has been pushed (i.e., is in the "public" phase).

 The main sequence of tasks when publishing is as follows.
-This is a summary of the output of `gw --dry-run publishCustomGradleReally publishPluginsReally`.
+This is a summary of the output of `gradlew --dry-run publishCustomGradleReally publishPluginsReally`.
 The `credential-store` project is published with the plugins.
 The output below is not exactly true, because the `artifactory-manager-plugin` doesn't depend on `custom-gradle`, so it's done earlier, but it's mostly true.